seanconlon29/Tap-into-Your-Tastes/README.md

     </h1>
 </center>

 ### <i> Performed using multiple machine learning models and filtering techniques to accurately predict the overall rating of a beer.
-The Focus of this project is to create a well-established recommendation system that can predict a user's preferences using review data as well as beer data.
+The focus of this project is to create a well-established recommendation system that can predict a user's preferences using review data as well as beer data.
 </i>

 #### Date: April 21, 2023